 Elimination Diet

-If, after removing gluten, dairy, soy and other foods you suspected were problematic, you are still experiencing symptoms of food reactivity, it might be time to dig a little deeper.
+If, after removing gluten, dairy, soy, and other foods you suspected were problematic, you are still experiencing symptoms of food reactivity, it might be time to dig a little deeper.

 Test Kits

 Some food sensitivities can be harder than others to pinpoint, and some people may need to see the numbers on paper before they are able to accept that they will need to give up a food they love in order to feel better.
 In those cases, I recommend food sensitivity testing through a lab.
-While most conventional medical professionals and insurance companies consider food sensitivity tests to be “experimental”, I can testify that as I “experimented” with removing the foods the tests found to be reactive for me, I felt dramatically better!
+While most conventional medical professionals and insurance companies consider food sensitivity tests to be “experimental,” I can testify that as I “experimented” with removing the foods the tests found to be reactive for me, I felt dramatically better!

 The test that I found to be highly accurate for myself and my clients is the Alletess Lab food sensitivity test.
-If a food comes up positive on that test, you’ll know that you are sensitive to it and need to eliminate it from your diet in order to feel better.
+If a certain type of food comes up positive on that test, you’ll know that you are sensitive to it and need to eliminate it from your diet in order to feel better.

-Alletess Lab works primarily through integrative and functional medicine physicians, so if you have one, you can speak to them about ordering the test for you.
-I’ve also worked with MyMedLab to offer Alletess food sensitivity testing for self-order, without a doctor’s prescription.
+Alletess food sensitivity testing is available for self-order without a doctor’s prescription.
 The test kit comes with a blood spot collection paper, and can be mailed to just about anywhere in the world.

-MyMedLab offers two options to test for the most commonly eaten foods: the 184 Food Panel and the 96 Food Panel.
 I began with the 96 Food Panel and found that it was enough to uncover most of my food triggers.
 I now repeat the 184 food Panel on an annual basis to be sure that I’m staying on top of potential triggers, as our sensitivities and reactions to foods can change with time.

 How Do I Eat This Way?